biomejs/biome/website/src/content/blog/roadmap-2024.md

 This will come with a downside: relying on a stricter code, and minimal type inference from the compiler.

-Once we have something we can rely on, we can slowly widen the type-checking functionality.
+Once we have something we can rely on, we can slowly widen the capabilities of our type system.

 #### CLI